Back to Comparisons

 3. RentingSmart

-Best for: Landlords who want rent schedules, invoices, receipts and tenant portal access.
+Best for: Landlords who want rent schedules, invoices, receipts and reminders.

-RentingSmart publicly focuses on rent invoices, receipts, payment dashboards, reminder emails, rent schedules, tenant portal access, shared files, maintenance tickets and expenses.
+RentingSmart publicly focuses on rent invoices, receipts, payment dashboards, reminder emails, rent schedules, maintenance tickets and expenses.

-The important distinction is payment processing.
-RentingSmart’s own FAQ says it does not collect rent for landlords or authorise direct debit on their behalf.
+The important distinction is payment processing and tenant access.
+RentingSmart’s own FAQ says it does not collect rent for landlords or authorise direct debit on their behalf, and it should not be treated as a tenant-portal product.
 Landlords collect the rent separately, while RentingSmart helps with schedules, reminders, invoices, receipts, paid status and arrears visibility.

 It may suit landlords who want a simple rent-management hub and do not necessarily want tenants forced into a particular payment method.
 Its public site also emphasises that tenants do not need to pay through the system and incur extra cost, which may matter for landlords trying to keep payment arrangements simple.